Cyber-Bakri/Ansible/README.md

 # Create a README.md specific to that project
 # Update this wiki page
 # Test FOSSA scanning locally
-# Submit a pull request
+# Submit a pull request to the appropriate OSPO repository

 ----